This page is obsolete, new course descriptions for 2008 courses coming soon!!

 What the NC Appraisal Board Expects From You

-This course introduces the student to the subject of real estate appraisal and prepares the student for the R-2 course on "Valuation Principles and Procedures".
+This AQB approved course introduces the student to the subject of real estate appraisal and prepares the student for the R-2 course on "Valuation Principles and Procedures".
 It begins with coverage of basic real property law, followed by coverage of the various concepts of value and the operation of real estate markets.
 Relevant mathematical concepts are then reviewed and the student is introduced to statistical concepts used in appraisal practice.
 Next comes the coverage of real estate financing terminology and practice, followed by an introduction to the basics of residential construction and design.
 The student is then provided an overview of the entire valuation (appraisal) process, and the course concludes with specific coverage of residential neighborhood analysis, two of the most important steps in the appraisal process.

-This course focuses on the procedures (methodology) used to develop an estimate of property value and how the various principles of value relate to the application of such procedures.
+This AQB approved course focuses on the procedures (methodology) used to develop an estimate of property value and how the various principles of value relate to the application of such procedures.
 Emphasis is in appraisal of residential 1-4 unit properties and small farms: all the concepts and procedures covered are applicable to the appraisal of all types of properties.
 The course begins with a review of the appraisal process and proceeds into thorough coverage of the sales comparison approach, followed by site valuation methods used to appraise 1-4 unit properties.
 The cost approach is then covered in depth.
 The basic concepts and methodology associated with the income approach are covered, with emphasis on direct capitalization using an overall rate and the gross rent multiplier technique.
 Finally, the student is introduced to the process of reconciling property value estimates obtained through application of the approaches to value.

-15-Hour National USPAP Course $510.00
+15-Hour National USPAP Course $475 when purchased a la carte.

-This course focuses on the requirements for ethical behavior and competent performance by appraisers that are set forth in the Uniform Standards of Professional Appraisal Practice (USPAP).
+This AQB designed course focuses on the requirements for ethical behavior and competent performance by appraisers that are set forth in the Uniform Standards of Professional Appraisal Practice (USPAP).
 This course is unique in that it was developed in 1998 and revised annually for The Appraisal Foundation with assistance from the eight Appraisal Sponsoring Professional Organizations for use nationwide.

 In addition to lectures, the course includes Discussion Examples that show how USPAP applies to situations that appraisers encounter in everyday practice.
 These examples address issues frequently experienced by appraisers as professionals in the appraisal of real property, personal property, and businesses or intangible assets, in appraisal review, and in real property appraisal consulting assignments.